potatoguy32/MyVirtualBrainOnline/AWS Solutions Architect Associate/Networking.md

 - **Multi-site:** An entire duplicate of the system in a different location (physical or virtual).
 ## VPC

-- Virtal Private Cloud.
+- **Virtal Private Cloud**.
 It's your own "piece" of the AWS cloud.
 - Can span multiple AZs in a single region and contain multiple public and private subnets.
 - Contains its own CIDR range, in case there are overlapping VPC connections, a NAT is required to correctly map requests.
 - **Public subnet:** Has access to the internet (i.e. Contains a route to the internet gateway).